SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-distro-collector/install-collector-on-macos.md

 The `-E` argument to `sudo` is needed to preserve the `SUMOLOGIC_INSTALLATION_TOKEN` environment variable in `sudo` session.

-The `-d` argument to the script is needed on MacOS.
-It will skip Systemd installation, which is not supported on MacOS.
+The `-d` argument to the script is needed on macOS.
+It will skip Systemd installation, which is not supported on macOS.

 It is going to perform the following operations: